tfreiner/compiler/README.md

 # compiler

-Simple c compiler that translates source code for a language (defined below) into a .asm file.
+C compiler that translates source code for a language (defined below) into a .asm file.

 ## Language (in BNF)